Ayush-sys22/KBC_Simulation_Java/README.md

 An IDE or text editor for Java development.

 # Contributors
-This project was developed by Ayush Kalyan Meher , Shraddha Suman and Smruti Samal , a group of enthusiastic developers aiming to create an engaging and educational gaming experience.
+This project was developed by Ayush Kalyan Meher (BTech CSE), Shraddha Suman (BTech CSE) and Smruti Samal (BTech CSE), a group of enthusiastic developers aiming to create an engaging and educational gaming experience.